dwainetrain/minderva/README.md

 - Roadmap to Version 1.0: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → ~~Basic User Functions~~ → ~~First UX Pass~~ → ~~1st Data Integrity and Security Audit Pass~~ -> ~~Start UI framework tie-in with Chakra~~ -> Revisit UX -> Refine Visual -> Get feedback from users and hackers -> Review and implement notes on usability, accessibility and security
 - Go out and find about 25 great quotes about memory, beauty, patience, motivation.
 And then give them the treatment like what's on the homepage now.
+- Implement a utility that mocks api calls so you can setup loading elements correctly, see here for ideas on how to do this: https://blog.logrocket.com/how-to-create-forms-with-chakra-ui-in-react-apps/
 - Need basic card review tracking, mark cards as reviewed, then if it's past midnight on the users computer, then the reviews reset.
 On exit of quiz, that's when you set cards to reviewed?
 They can quiz themselve again if they feel like it.
 - Add Card - what other characters could cause problems, best to check the docs (https://cloud.google.com/storage/docs/naming-objects)
 - Review useEffect in depth, the components are all calling things 4 or more times, this may have to do with how you're sending props.
 If you send props that are updated in state, that will trickle down and rerender them.
 I think...check out anti-patterns to see if one of those is causing this.